-There are other states like depression, elation, illness and fear that can take your mind and eyes off the current task but the four most likely to cause us trouble on a day to day basis are rushing, frustration, fatigue and complacency.
-Now you see where complacency fits into the at risk model.
-Complacency is one of the states and to make things worse it is the most difficult state to deal with.
+There are other states like depression, elation, illness, fear and panic that can take your mind and eyes off the current task but the four most likely to cause us trouble on a day to day basis are rushing, frustration, fatigue and complacency.
+Most of us will be in all four of the states at one time during a day.

-There is a pattern to injuries in the self area.
+There is a pattern to injuries in the self area mentioned above.
 It works like this.
 When you make one of the four errors you do not actually get hurt every time but you do increase the likelihood of an injury and the potential severity of that injury every time.
 That increase in probability and severity is illustrated by the change in the risk triangle shown in Illustration #2 below.